 Your version of street photography may include walking down a busy city street, strolling through a rural town, or simply sitting at an outdoor cafe and waiting for something to happen.
 All of these scenarios offer the chance to create incredible candid photos, as long as you have the drive and the patience.
 If you’ve been spending a lot of time in one area and you can’t seem to create images you like, try moving to a different area.
 Try sitting on a terrace above the action or focusing more on inanimate objects instead of people.
 If you’re worried about people noticing you, try shooting from the hip instead of at eye level.
 Over time, you’ll develop the skills you need to create inspiring street photographs.

 A candid portrait seems like an oxymoron.
 How can a portrait be candid, especially if the person you’re photographing knows they’re being photographed?
 Imagine a posed portrait, where the subject is told to smile as you lift the camera to your eye.
 Since nothing actually made the subject smile apart from your direction, the smile is often fake.
 This inauthenticity can be easily seen in the final image.
 Now, let’s say you’re having a conversation with your subject.
 You’re telling a funny story and your subject laughs.
 At this exact moment, you take a photograph.
+Do you remember what is a candid picture and how a model should look in the frame?
 The final image will show true happiness instead of forced.
 This is what sets candid portraits apart from their posed counterparts.
 With a few portrait photography tips under your belt, you can master both candid and staged images.

 It can be difficult to carry on a conversation with your subject while you’re trying to photograph them.
 As soon as you distract them from the project at hand, they notice a camera in front of your face.
 Instead, have a good friend of theirs come along for the shoot.
 The friend can remain out of the frame yet naturally interact with your subject in ways that bring out their true colors.
 When your subject laughs or gives an emotive look, capture it.
 This way, your subject will be focused more on their friend than you, and the candid portrait will show real, raw emotion.

+Just by reading the candid photo definition, you might think it's not hard at all, but when you start practicing you realize it's not.
 While candid photography may not be easy at first, with practice you’ll begin to take images you’re proud of.
-You can use these tips to branch off into candid fashion photography, candid wildlife photography, and other areas.
+You can use these tips to branch off into candid fashion photography, candid wildlife photography, candid photos of people, and other areas.
 Get comfortable with your equipment, be sure to use the correct camera settings, and start shooting!
 By following these tips and tricks, you’ll be taking beautiful candid shots before you know it.